hotrodorm/hotrod/README.md

 System.out.println("ID: " + inserted.getId()); // generated ID
 ```

-CRUD can also utilize custom predicates.
+CRUD can also use custom predicates for searching.
 For instance, you can find all employees in departments 101 and 120 who were hired after January 15, 2024, and have last names ending with "SMITH" using the following query:

 ```java